What does a CISO actually do?

 Try the role

 Reading about the CISO job is one thing; running a 5-year program is another.
-Play CISO Game free to run the program for yourself.
+Play CISO Simulator free to run the program for yourself.
 No install, no signup, plays in 30–45 minutes.